denys-olleik/accounting/readme.md

 Keep an eye on number 14.

-The `ParentChartOfAccountId` allows for hierarchical relationships which allow for better reporting and analysis.
-However, ensuring that the `ParentChartOfAccountId` is of the same `Type` as the `ChartOfAccountID` would have to be enforced at the application level.
+The `ParentAccountId` allows for hierarchical relationships which allow for better reporting and analysis.
+However, ensuring that the `ParentAccountId` is of the same `Type` as the `AccountID` would have to be enforced at the application level.

 ### Double entry is misleading